Robust and Performance Incentivizing Algorithms for Multi-Armed Bandits with Strategic Agents: Omitted Proofs

-\begin{theorem} Given a MAB algorithm that satisfies sharp adaptivity and monotonicity, if Condition \ref{cond:cond_good_revenue} is satisfied, then there exists no partial asymptotic equilibrium strategy profile $S$ such that $P(n,S)\leq \alpha \maxall n +o(n)$ where $\alpha <1$. \end{theorem} \begin{proof} The idea of the proof to show that if the revenue $P(n,S)\leq \alpha \maxall n +o(n)$ then there must be a linear proportion of the horizon where the performance is sub-optimal.
+We restate the next theorem and give it proof: \nobadequlib* \begin{proof} The idea of the proof to show that if the revenue $P(n,S)\leq \alpha \maxall n +o(n)$ then there must be a linear proportion of the horizon where the performance is sub-optimal.
 There must also exist an arm $i \in \armstop$ which receives at most $\frac{1}{\bk}$ of that horizon and therefore if $i$ deviates to top performance it can get higher utility if Condition \ref{cond:cond_good_revenue} is satisfied.